RapidSoftwareSolutions/APISmash_GiphyTwilio_TextAGif/ReadME.md

         res.send("Error finding GIF");
     });

 If the GIPHY API call is successful in generating a GIF, then the Twilio API will retrieve the image URL (`gif`) and text it to the phone number the user inputted initially (`phoneNumber`).
-The program will then prompt the user with "Check your phone!"
-If the Twilio API call is unsuccessful, the program will return the prompt "Error sending MMS."
+The script will then prompt the user with "Check your phone!"
+If the Twilio API call is unsuccessful, the script will return the prompt "Error sending MMS."

 ### **Ta-da! **